-- (1) In addition to general advice concerning studies from the Central Student Advisory Service, a Departmental Advisory Service is provided by the Dean of Students or the education coordinator for the Master's degree program in Mechanical and Process Engineering.
-This contains, among other things, advice on study requirements, study schedules, examination issues, changing university, periods of study abroad and career entry opportunities. - (2) Students that have not passed a module examination by the beginning of the third semester should take part in a consultation at the Departmental Student Advisory Service during the third semester.
+(1) In addition to general advice concerning studies from the Central Student Advisory Service, a Departmental Advisory Service is provided by the Dean of Students or the education coordinator for the Master's degree program in Technology and Application of Inorganic Engineering Materials.
+This contains, among other things, advice on study requirements, study schedules, examination issues, changing university, periods of study abroad and career entry opportunities.

+(2) Students that have not passed a module examination by the beginning of the third semester should take part in a consultation at the Departmental Student Advisory Service during the third semester.